pklepa/next-level-week/README.md

 #### Running the project in your machine

 This build uses **express** node package for server purposes as well as other packages listed above.
-If you wish to replicate the build on your machine, call for:
+If you wish to replicate the build on your machine, the project already signs to npm which packages to install so simply call for:

     ~/next-level-week$ npm install